det/segmented_tree/README.md

 # What is segmented_tree_seq?

-The segmented_tree_seq container supports the interfaces of vector and deque while supporting efficient random access insert and erase with a low memory overhead.
+The segmented_tree_seq container supports the interfaces of vector and deque while supporting efficient random access insert and erase with a low memory overhead. h
 # When should I use segmented_tree_seq?

 You should use segmented_tree_seq when you are frequently calling insert or erase in random positions of your container and you don't need stable iterators.
 A good example would be a text editor buffer.

 # How is segmented_tree_seq implemented?

 The segmented_tree_seq container is implemented using a counted [B+Tree](https://en.wikipedia.org/wiki/B%2B_tree).
 Internally the tree consists of 3 types of nodes: segments, leaves, and branches.
 The bottom level of the tree consists of segments.
 Segments are simply arrays of the container's value_type.
 They contain no metadata.
 Above this exists leaves.
 Leaves are index nodes and store a size and a pointer for each of its child segments.
 They also contain meta data of parent pointer, parent index and number of children.
 All levels above this are branches.
 Branches are the same as leaves but can contain either other branches or leaves.
 Because segments do not store metadata it is neccesary to store the their parent pointer, parent index and length in the iterators.
-As inserting/erasing/splitting/merging happen exponentially less often as you travel up the tree, removing the metadata from the bottom level has proved to be a worthwhile optimization by removing the cache misses associated with loading and storing of this metadata.
+As inserting/erasing/splitting/merging happens exponentially less often as you travel up the tree, removing the metadata from the bottom level has proved to be a worthwhile optimization by removing the cache misses associated with loading and storing of this data.

 # How does segmented_tree_seq compare to similar data structures?